👋🏻 Hi! I am Lindsey! I am so glad you're here!

-I started learning about web accessibility in 2016 when I got a ticket at work to do some accessibility testing.
+Then in 2016, I learned about web accessibility.
+I got a ticket at work to do some accessibility testing.
 I was told to download the Wave chrome extension and make a ticket for every error or alert that we came across.
 Quite frankly, I was copying and pasting the errors, having no clue what any of them meant.
-I knew accessibility was important, but I had no idea what any of it meant.
+I didn't have any concept of how to fix any of them.

-I realized how much accessibility combined my love of technology and the web with my passion for diversity and inclusion.
-Accessibility literally helps people access the web and assures everyone can use your technology.
-I stopped thinking about it as a purely technical issue and more of an empathy and inclusion issue.
+I want people to confront their own ableism and use their tech skills to make the web more accessible.
+Accessibility literally helps a marginalized group of people access the Internet and assures they aren't excluded from using your technology.
+I stopped thinking about it as a purely technical issue and more of an inclusion and trust issue.
 After that, my love and desire to teach people about it and how approachable the problem can be has been my desire to create this blog.

-My mission is to empower developers to make their Internet, everyone's Internet.
+My mission is to empower developers to make their Internet, an inclusive Internet.

 My approach to accessibility focuses more on the human aspect and less on the technical.
-Don't get me wrong, as a detail-oriented person, we do get into the technical nitty gritty.
-However, it is my belief that anyone can code, but human empathy is something we are born with.
-I would rather tap into your empathetic nature to understand why before the how.
+Don't get me wrong, as a detail-oriented person, we do get into the technical nitty-gritty.
+However, it is my belief that anyone can learn to code, but human trust and compassion is something we are born with.
+I want to tap into your empathetic nature to understand why, before how.

 A Bit More About Me